Damp can be a big problem in rented property. It is unpleasant and can cause health problems. What should you do about it?

 However if the cause is a structural defect, this is not covered by the landlords repairing covenants.
 The only course of action open to you is to get your Local Authority to carry out an inspection under the Housing Health and Safety Rating System.
 If they consider the problem to be serious they can serve an improvement notice on your landlord ordering him to carry out remedial works.

-See more help for tenants on Landlord Law.
+See more help for tenants on Tenant Law.

 Photo by artwork_rebel